-Asystole - Ventricular Rhythm.
+Asystole - Ventricular Rhythms.

 - This dysrhythmia occurs when there is a total absence of electrical activity in the heart.